Andyduck-ops/2D-Enzyme-Cascade-MSE/README.md

 ### MATLAB Setup
 1. Open MATLAB and navigate to the project root directory
 2. The main pipeline automatically adds `modules/` to the MATLAB path
+3. **GPU Setup (Optional)**: If you have an NVIDIA GPU, ensure CUDA is installed and GPU computing is enabled in MATLAB for optimal performance
-3. Verify installation by running:
+4. Verify installation by running:
 ```matlab
 % At project root in MATLAB
 main_2d_pipeline